 Federal grant regulations prohibit recipients from contracting with or making subawards to parties suspended or debarred from doing business with the federal government.
-For all vendors paid \$25,000 or more and all subawards, the District must ensure the vendor or subrecipient is not suspended or debarred.
-To meet this requirement, the District can obtain a written certification from the vendor or insert a clause into the contract where the vendor states it is not suspended or debarred.
-Alternatively, the District can check for suspended or debarred parties by reviewing the federal Excluded Parties List issued by the U.S. General Service
+For vendor contracts of \$25,000 or more and all subawards, the District must ensure the vendor or subrecipient is not suspended or debarred.

-Administration.
-The District must meet one of these requirements prior to entering into contracts with vendors.
+To meet this requirement, the vendor can certify in writing that it has not been suspended or debarred or a clause can be added to the contract.
+Alternatively, the District can check for suspended or debarred parties by reviewing the federal Excluded Parties List issued by the U.S. General Service Administration.
+The District must meet these requirements prior to entering into contracts with vendors.